GoogleCloudPlatform/training-data-analyst/courses/data-engineering/demos/covid19/pipeline.md

 ORDER BY max_cases DESC
 ```
 It turns out that the `utility_us.us_county_area` table doesn't have the full FIPS code, which consists of a state ID concatenated with the county ID, so we use the CONCAT SQL operator to create the composite ID.
 We also have to do a little string manipulation to get the FIPS code from our COVID data into the same format.
 Otherwise, it's a straightforward join.
 If we plot the data for Illinois in BigQuery GeoViz, it looks like this:

 ![Map of Illinois showing cases by county](img/illinois_cases.png)

+Once again, the number of cases is heavily skewed towards the Chicago area so a bar graph may be more suitable for comparing the number of cases in each county, although a map is obviously desirable for showing geographic relationships.
+Unfortunately, BigQuery GeoViz does not offer logarithmic interpolation, but one alternative to help overcome the perception issue with shading would be to take the natural logarithm of the number of cases using the SQL LN() function.

 ## Optimizing DataStudio
+DataStudio is a graphical, Web-based report-building tool that works seamlessly with BigQuery as well as many other data sources.
 Here is a [COVID-19 US dashboard](https://datastudio.google.com/reporting/1ae55c55-9993-4a17-83a1-17cd1bbdf180) built with DataStudio.
 It's mostly self-explanatory how to build reports using DataStudio.
 It's easy to add a date range control, which can be used to filter the data from all other graphs by specifying which field in the data source represents the "Date range dimension."
 Likewise, you can easily make table controls clickable simply by checking the "Apply filter" box in its data properties.
 That's how the clickable county table on the right side of the dashboard works.

 ![COVID-19 US dashboard](img/covid19_dashboard.png)